RancidMilkGames/Godot-4-Procedural-Generation/README.md

 # Godot 4 Procedural Generation
 This project is an experiment in procedural generation in Godot 4.
 There are a few examples, both in 2D and 3D.
 Currently, on the endless 2D world performance is terrible.
 I think I've pinpointed it to the rendering of all the tiles.
 There's a system in place to disable anything running on tiles and their visibility when out of view, but that doesn't seem to be enough.
 Anyway, if you're fine with a small map, just comment out the endless gen code and it should run fine.

 ## Samples
 * 2D Endless World with isometric tiles
 * 2D square tiles
 * 3D terrain using the surface array tool
+* 3D noise visualizer

 ## Assets Used
 * Micro Fantasy by 0x72 https://0x72.itch.io/microfantasy CC0